Medical Negligence in Child Birth Leads to Cerebral Palsy

 As Child A was classed as a Protected Party, lacking the mental capacity to make informed decisions for himself, it was necessary for the compensation settlement to be approved by the Court.
 This was to ensure the award was in the child’s best interests.

-"Child A's mother contacted our medical negligence team in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."
+"Child A's mother contacted our Medical Negligence Lawyers in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."

 "The family was delighted with the outcome and that money will now be used to ensure that Child A gets the support and care he needs for the rest of his life."

-If you believe your child's birth injuries are a result of clinical error, you may be entitled to compensation.
-To discuss your case in confidence, contact our Medical Negligence Solicitors today.
+If you believe your child's birth injuries are a result of clinical error or a medical mistake, you may be entitled to compensation.
+To discuss your case in confidence, call our freephone or contact us using the form below.

 For free legal advice call our Medical Negligence Solicitors